nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/EOs5kZv_7tg/index.md

 ---
 title: Why is Johanna a great teacher for the Professional Agile Leadership - Essentials course?
+description: Discover why Joanna Plaskonka is the ideal guide for the Professional Agile Leadership Essentials course, empowering leaders to embrace agile transformation!
 date: 2023-11-17
 videoId: EOs5kZv_7tg
 url: /resources/videos/:slug